troglobit/finit/.github/CONTRIBUTING.md

 exhaustion on the part of the maintainer(s).

-If you are unsure of what to do, or how to implement an idea or bugfix, open an issue with `"[RFC: Unsure if this is a bug ... ?"`, or similar, so we can discuss it.
+If you are unsure of what to do, or how to implement an idea or bugfix, open an issue with `"[RFC: Unsure if this is a bug ... ?"`, or use the GitHub discussions forum, so we can discuss it.
 Talking about the code first is the best way to get started before submitting a pull request.

 Either way, when sending an email, patch, or pull request, start by stating the version the change is made against, what it does, and why.